fabian-martinez/appLogin/README.md

 # Login App
 This is a web app login prototype.
-For this prototype was used python and django for authentication server with a mongodb database and fondend is deployed in Angular2+.
-Addicionaly is implemented a Docker container with logic for deployment.
+Frontend is deployed in Angular2+ and Backend is deployed in Java wiht spring boot framework.

 # Getting Starteg